guanyuming-he/guanyuming-he/README.md

 - One topic derives (contains) another with an arrow.
 The arrows in the CS area are in black, whereas those in the Math area are in blue.
 - I tried many ways to place the Mathematics subgraph to the right but none worked.
 Thus, the current lines are a bit messy.

+If you have time, I strongly recommend you to read my interests in detail [inside the repo](interests/main.pdf), which I try hard to make enjoyable and exciting to read.

 ```mermaid
 flowchart LR
 	%% Primary general topic, general topic, primary subtopic, subtopic,